globewalldesk/revuu/README.md

 Online help is available from the task list by pressing 'c' for 'commands'.

+## Author
+Larry Sanger (yo.larrysanger@gmail.com)

 ## Development to do list

-* Top priority:
-  * Solve problem of saving usable sample data to Github without threatening to overwrite user's own data when they perform `git pull`.
-Probably:
-  * Create features to export and import some (tagged) or all items.
-  * Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
-* Refactoring of the detailed cleanup/editing still needed.
+* Major improvement would be a feature to let user write and run Rails thangs and play with CSS, HTML, and web-based JavaScript.
+* Refactoring/cleanup/editing still needed; begin by cleaning up task creation.
 * Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.
 Think through the flow.
 * Test with Java; write supporting code so it's more feasible to use with Java.
 * Add wrapper code for C?
 Think about this.
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
-* Major improvement would be a feature to let user write and run Rails thangs and play with CSS, HTML, and web-based JavaScript.

 ## MVC refactoring notes

-In order to make the codebase more maintainable, I've decided to do a major refactoring.
-My strategy is (1) move the various helper code to "controller" and "view" modules associated with "models," although the controller and view code will be in modules rather than classes, (2) starting from the basic classes App, TaskList, and Task, I will add a few more classes corresponding to major data-and-method groupings, to wit, TextEditor, ProgLang, and maybe a few others.
+In order to make the codebase more maintainable, I did a major refactoring.
+My strategy is (1) move the various helper code to "controller" and "view" modules associated with "models," although the controller and view code will be in modules rather than classes, (2) starting from the basic classes App, TaskList, and Task, I will add a few more classes corresponding to major data-and-method groupings, such as Lang and Archiv.

-Actually, I might end up converting the modules to classes later.
-Some method calls can become class method calls.

 ## Version notes